Bid and Award

-Scope of work for this project is to resurface various streets throughout the City.
-Resurfacing methods include grind & asphalt overlay, and crack fill & rubberized slurry seal (type II).
+The scope of work for this project is to resurface approximately 100 lane miles of various streets throughout the City.
+Resurfacing methods include pulverizing, grind & overlay, AC removal & replace and rubberized slurry seal (type II).
 Asphalt overlay will be the conventional asphalt.
 All necessary striping will be replaced.
-The scope of work also includes removal and replacement of curb & gutter, x-gutter and ramps as necessary.
+The scope of work also includes removal and replacement of curb & gutter, x-gutter and ADA ramps that are necessary.

 The intersection of Redlands Blvd. and Alabama St. will be widened from all approaches.
 This will create additional lanes, including two left turn lanes for each direction.
 Both intersections will receive updated traffic signal controls.
 Storm Drain improvements are also included within the scope of the project.